Another case of great minds thinking alike, albeit for slightly different reasons.

-- Weekly Photo Challenge: The Hue Of You (sonshinegrove.wordpress.com)
+- Weekly Photo Challenge: The Hue of You (nwframeofmind.com)

-- Weekly Photo Challenge: The Hue of You (ngyimhontom.wordpress.com)
+- Weekly Photo Challenge: The Hue of You (ohmsweetohmdotme.wordpress.com)

-- Weekly Photo Challenge: The Hue of You (beatzkaneblog143.wordpress.com)
+- Weekly Photo Challenge: The Hue of You (poemcollision.wordpress.com)

-- Weekly Photo Challenge-The Hue of You (allresourceupdates.wordpress.com)
+- Weekly Photo Challenge : The Hue of You (iseebeautyallaround.com)

-- Weekly Photo Challenge: The Hue of You (angelinem.wordpress.com)
+- Weekly Photo Challenge: The Hue of Me (lucidgypsy.wordpress.com)